 "However, there are some negative consequences of long-standing reflux," she says.
-If your reflux becomes chronic, it turns into gastroesophageal reflux disease (GERD), which can cause inflammation, scarring, or ulcers in the esophagus.
-The most worrying possibility, though, is the development of a condition called Barret's esophagus, which, in a small subset of patients, can go on to become esophageal cancer.
+If your reflux becomes chronic, it turns into gastroesophageal reflux disease (GERD), which can cause inflammation, scarring, or ulcers in the oesophagus.
+The most worrying possibility, though, is the development of a condition called Barret's oesophagus, which, in a small subset of patients, can go on to become oesophageal cancer.

 So, if you have reflux that doesn't go away no matter what you do, or you notice you're starting to have trouble swallowing, or you have to change the size of the food you eat in order to swallow, see your doctor.
 She can do tests, prescribe medications, and suggest diet changes to help get your oesophagus back in working order before you develop even more serious complications.